 Letter Sent to Temporary Permit Holders

-As we reported last week, the Town of Fort Myers Beach is taking steps to follow through with its plan to remove all property owners and business owners that were granted an Emergency Temporary Use Permit after Hurricane Ian.
+As we reported last week, the Town of Fort Myers Beach is taking steps to follow through with its plan to remove all structures property owners and business owners were living in or operating a business out of with an Emergency Temporary Use Permit granted after Hurricane Ian.
 All of those permits expire on September 23rd.

 If a property owner can prove to Town Manager Will McKannay they are experiencing a hardship he may extend those permits.
 A special application must be filled out before the deadline in order for a property owner or business to be considered. the 4-page application can be viewed HERE.